awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/translate/Readme.md

 You will find these examples:

-- **BatchTranslation** - Demonstrates how to translate multiple text documents located in an Amazon S3 bucket.
+- **BatchTranslation** - Demonstrates how to translate multiple text documents located in an Amazon Simple Storage Service (Amazon S3) bucket.
 - **DescribeTextTranslationJob** - Demonstrates how to describe a translation job.
 - **ListTextTranslationJobs** - Demonstrates how to list all translation jobs.
 - **TranslateText** - Demonstrates how to translate text from one language to another.